 The firm of Ayer and Lamping produced numerous modest houses that integrated an historical aesthetic with modern functionality.
 An example is the William E. Forland residence.
 Its facade is a classic adaptation of the Colonial Revival style: Its wooden shingled mansard roof, double hung sash windows, large central brick chimney, transom, six-paneled door, wooden framing and weatherboarding all convey a traditional approach to domestic architecture.
 The back and interior of the house, however, accommodate modern needs, integrating function with traditional design elements commonly found in American architecture for centuries.

 Ayer retired in 1970 after half a century of architectural practice.
+She died in 1987.
 The traditional forms of her designs continue to provide Seattle neighborhoods with variety and stylistic complexity.